Notes on Abstract Argumentation Theory: Introduction

 \section{Introduction}

 \textit{Abstract argumentation theory} \cite{Dung:95} is concerned with the formalisation and implementation of methods that resolve disagreements rationally, based on the pattern of disagreements alone.
 Such a need typically arises when reasoning with incomplete and contradictory information from multiple sources, whether human or machine.
 It provides a general approach to modelling conflict between arguments and the agents putting forward those arguments.
 This is based on the commonsensical idea that the ``winning'' arguments are those that are collectively consistent and adequately responds to all counterarguments.
-Arguments that have no counterarguments will therefore win by default.
-Such ideas turn out to be quite intuitive in its handling of conflict and justification \cite{Dung:95,CogSci:10}.
+It is assumed that arguments that have no counterarguments will win \textit{by default}.
+Such ideas can be quite intuitive in its handling of conflict and justification \cite{Dung:95,CogSci:10}.

 In this note, we review the mathematical background of abstract argumentation theory \cite[Section 2]{Dung:95}, making explicit all steps in the proofs, and occasionally providing lemmas that can make the longer proofs easier to comprehend.
 We also illustrate many of the concepts with examples.
 Further, we briefly recap the relevant aspects of directed graphs and lattice theory in the appendices.